um-pdavila/acs_docs/docs/services/2-transfer.rst

 Transferring Files
 ==================

-CCS systems support multiple file transfer programs such as FileZilla and PSFTP, and common command line utilities such as ``scp`` and ``rsync``.
+IDSC systems support multiple file transfer programs such as FileZilla and PSFTP, and common command line utilities such as ``scp`` and ``rsync``.
 Use cluster head nodes (login nodes) for these types of file transfers.
-For transferring large amounts of data from systems outside the University of Miami, CCS ACS also offers a gateway server that supports SFTP and Globus.
+For transferring large amounts of data from systems outside the University of Miami, IDSC ACS also offers a gateway server that supports SFTP and Globus.

 Using command line utilities